pgruetter/sdl-docs/docs/getting-started/select-columns.md

     docker run --rm -v ${PWD}/data:/mnt/data -v ${PWD}/config:/mnt/config smart-data-lake/gs1:latest --config /mnt/config --feed-sel ids:select-airport-cols

+Of course, at this stage, the feed *compute* only contains this one action, so the result will be the same.

 SDL also allows you to use combinations of expressions to select the actions you want to execute.
 You can run

     docker run --rm smart-data-lake/gs1:latest --help